afterwind-io/wooly/README.md

 - Working on a not-that-serious project
 - Seeking a handy framework for a game contest like [JS13k][_js13k]
   > But watch out for the package size, my friend.
-- Take a peak of what a naive game engine looks like
+- Take a peak of what a naive game framework looks like
 - ~~Trying to write a Godot game in C# on Linux, but the coding experience is not pleasing at all~~

 ## Docs